 PPL or LAPL?

-The Leicestershire Aero Club offers flying training for both the EASA Private Pilots Licence (PPL) and the Light Aircraft Pilots Licence (LAPL).
+The Leicestershire Aero Club offers flying training for both the UK CAA Private Pilots Licence (PPL) and the Light Aircraft Pilots Licence (LAPL).

 It should be noted that a LAPL does not make you any less a pilot than a PPL holder.
 Both licences allow you to fly most of the popular single-engine aircraft such as the Cessna 152 & 172, Piper Warrior & Arrow.
 They both allow you to take passengers on your flights allowing you to share the experience with family and friends.